 Rousseau would come to paint around 25 of his jungle paintings, each depicting lush dreamlike worlds in which giant plants loomed across the canvas.
-It would be these striking images that would earn Rousseau renown in later years.
+In later years, these striking images earned Rousseau artistic notoriety.

-The tiger itself would appear in at least three more paintings, while lions, monkeys, birds, snakes and humans also lurked in their foliage.
+The tiger itself appeared in at least three more paintings, while lions, monkeys, birds, snakes and humans also lurked amongst the foliage.